 Below are the actual deleted extended scenes we know of – based off various sources and the script…

-Extended sequence featuring conversation with Bruce and Alfred as he flies through the tunnel connecting WayneTech and the Batcave.
+Extended sequence featuring a conversation with Bruce and Alfred as he flies through the tunnel connecting WayneTech and the Batcave.

 Extended moments/Dialog/Alternate takes all throughout the Bank Robbery/Helicopter scenes.